Hand holding a small bird during the Fort Morgan Bird Banding Event

 in Gulf Shores & Orange Beach

 The beauty of the Alabama Gulf Coast is no secret.
-Residents and guests alike enjoy the natural elements Alabama’s beaches offer.
-However, humans aren’t the only ones who love to explore Gulf Shores and Orange Beach, as you can find plenty of stunning coastal birds here.
-When you’re on the hunt for the perfect piece of paradise to watch these beautiful birds, consider these five places perfect for birders.
+Residents and guests alike enjoy the natural elements Alabama’s Beaches offer.
+However, humans aren’t the only ones who love to explore Gulf Shores, Orange Beach, and Fort Morgan as you can find plenty of stunning coastal birds here.
+When you’re on the hunt for the perfect piece of paradise to watch these beautiful birds, consider these places perfect for birders.

 Alabama Point